William McMaster Murdoch: RMS Olympic

 On 20 September 1911, the Olympic collided with the Royal Navy cruiser HMS Hawke, badly damaging her hull.
-Since Murdoch was at his docking-station at the stern—a highly responsible position—he appeared at the incident inquiry and gave evidence.
+Since Murdoch was at his departure station at the stern, he appeared at the incident inquiry and gave evidence.
 The collision was a major financial loss for the White Star Line, as the voyage to New York was abandoned and the ship returned to Belfast for repairs, which took six weeks.

 Murdoch returned to the Olympic on 11 December 1911, serving in that capacity until March 1912.
 During that time, there were two further, though lesser, incidents, striking a sunken wreck and needing to have a broken propeller replaced, and nearly running aground while leaving Belfast.
 Upon arriving in Southampton, Murdoch learned that his next assignment would be as the chief officer of the Titanic, the Olympics sister ship, serving under Captain Edward J. Smith.
 Charles Lightoller later wrote that "three very contented chaps" headed north to Belfast, for he had been appointed first officer, and their friend David Blair was set to be the second officer.
-Awaiting them would be Joseph Groves Boxhall, as fourth officer, who had worked with Murdoch on the Adriatic.

 RMS Titanic

 Second Officer Charles Lightoller (left) and First Officer Murdoch (right) closing the Titanic gangway before departure from Queenstown, Ireland, 11 April 1912.
-This is the last photograph of Murdoch before the sinking.
+This is the last ever photograph taken of Murdoch.

 Murdoch, with an "extra master's certificate" and a reputation as a "canny and dependable man", had climbed through the ranks of the White Star Line to become one of its foremost senior officers.
 Murdoch was originally given the title chief officer for 's maiden voyage.
 On March 27, 1912, the ship's four junior officers came aboard and reported to Murdoch.
 Murdoch ordered Fifth Officer Lowe and Sixth Officer Moody to inspect the starboard-side lifeboats and to make sure their equipment was complete; he ordered Third Officer Pitman and Fourth Officer Boxhall to do likewise with the port-side lifeboats.

-However, almost as soon as the ship had tied up in Southampton, Captain Edward Smith brought Henry Wilde in as his chief officer (from a prior assignment), so Murdoch became the first officer.
-Charles Lightoller was in turn reduced to second officer, and the original second officer, David Blair, would not sail with Titanic at all.
+However, almost as soon as the ship had tied up in Southampton, Captain Edward Smith brought Henry Wilde in as his chief officer (from a previous assignment as Chief Officer of the Olympic), so Murdoch became the first officer.
+Charles Lightoller was in turn reduced to second officer, and the original second officer, David Blair, did not sail with Titanic at all.
 When the ship began her maiden voyage on 10 April, Murdoch was on the poop deck, in charge of the mooring lines, being assisted by Third Officer Pitman.
 As the ship went out into the Atlantic, Murdoch took the 10:00-2:00 watches every mid-day and night.
-It was his responsibility to draw up the list of boat assignments, and he followed through on this promptly after departing Southampton.
+It was his responsibility to draw up the list of boat assignments, and he followed through on this promptly after departing from Southampton.